GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_Demand_Planner_Agent.md

 2. Ensure you are at the right location
 ```
-# Navigate so that you are at the top level directory of data_analyst_agent
+# Navigate so that you are at the top level directory of demand_planner_agent
-/Users/akhanolkar/Projects/github/rscw-agent-solution/data_analyst_agent <- HERE
+/Users/akhanolkar/Projects/github/rscw-agent-solution/demand_planner_agent <- HERE
 ```

 3. Execute script

 ```
-python miscellaneous/deployment_test.py
+python test.py
 ```

 4. Browse the output streamed